tsmvision/calculator/README.md

-Simple Calculator project using create-react-app and Typescript
+Simple Main project using create-react-app and Typescript

 ## Available Scripts